Robust Design and Evaluation of Predictive Algorithms under Unobserved Confounding: Robust Design of Predictive Algorithms

 \begin{proposition} Let $\widehat{\E}_n[\cdot \mid X_i = x]$ denote the second-stage pseudo-outcome regression estimator.
 Suppose $\widehat{\E}_n[\cdot \mid X_i = x]$ satisfies the $L_2(\p)$-stability condition (Assumption \ref{asm: L2 stability condition}), and $\p(\epsilon \leq \hat{\pi}_{1}(X_i) \leq 1 - \epsilon) = 1$ for some $\epsilon > 0$.
 Define $\tilde{R}(x) = \widehat{\E}_n[ (\pi_1(X_i) - \pihat_1(X_i)) (\outcomereg(X_i) - \outcomereghat(X_i)) \mid X_i = x ]$, and $R_{oracle}^2 = \E[ \| \widehat{\overline{\mu}}_{oracle}(\cdot) - \overline{\mu}^*(\cdot) \|^2]$.
 Then,

 The analogous result holds for $\widehat{\underline{\mu}}(x)$. \end{proposition}

-Proposition \ref{prop: oracle result for learning, outcome regression bounds} establishes that the integrated MSE of our feasible estimators of the conditional probability bounds can be no larger than that of an infeasible oracle nonparametric regression that has access to the true nuisance functions plus the $L_2(\p)$-norm of a smoothed remainder term $\tilde{R}(x)$ that depends on the product of nuisance function estimation errors.
-The first-step estimation of the nuisance functions therefore only affects the integrated MSE of our estimator through this remainder term.
+Proposition \ref{prop: oracle result for learning, outcome regression bounds} delivers two insights.
+First, our analysis is modular: researchers can pair choices of nuisance function estimators in the first step with any choice of nonparametric regression method (satisfying Assumption \ref{asm: L2 stability condition}) in the second step, and the integrated MSE is characterized by the oracle rate plus a doubly-robust remainder term.
+Second, Proposition \ref{prop: oracle result for learning, outcome regression bounds} shows that the cost of estimating the nuisance functions in the first step only enters through the product of nuisance function errors.

-To prove this result, we establish a novel oracle inequality on the $L_2(\p)$-error of pseudo-outcome regression procedures (Lemma \ref{lemma: L2 oracle inequality}), extending \cite{Kennedy(22)-towardsoptimal}'s pointwise analysis of pseudo-outcome regression procedures.
+To prove this result, we establish an oracle inequality on the $L_2(\p)$-error of pseudo-outcome regression procedures (Lemma \ref{lemma: L2 oracle inequality}), extending \cite{Kennedy(22)-towardsoptimal}'s pointwise analysis.
 This result may be of independent interest.
-The $L_2(\p)$-stability condition (Assumption \ref{asm: L2 stability condition}) on $\widehat{\E}_n[\cdot \mid X_i = x]$ required for the oracle inequality is quite mild in practice.
+The $L_2(\p)$-stability condition (Assumption \ref{asm: L2 stability condition}) on $\widehat{\E}_n[\cdot \mid X_i = x]$ is quite mild in practice.
 It is satisfied by a variety of generic linear smoothers such as linear regression, series regression, nearest neighbor matching, random forest models, and several others (Proposition \ref{prop: linear smoothers satisfy L2 stability}).
-Proposition \ref{prop: oracle result for learning, outcome regression bounds} is therefore agnostic to both the researcher's choice of $\widehat{\E}_n[\cdot \mid X_i = x]$ and nuisance function estimators.
+Once again, in this sense, Proposition \ref{prop: oracle result for learning, outcome regression bounds} is agnostic to both the researcher's choice of ${\widehat{\E}_n[\cdot \mid X_i = x]}$ and nuisance function estimators.

-Furthermore, Proposition \ref{prop: oracle result for learning, outcome regression bounds} can be applied in settings where the nuisance functions and bounding functions satisfy additional smoothness or sparsity conditions, and for particular choices of the second-stage regression estimator and nuisance function estimators.
-Known results on the mean-squared error convergence rates of nonparametric regression procedures can then be used to analyze $\|\widehat{\overline{\mu}}_{oracle}(\cdot) - \overline{\mu}^*(\cdot) \|$ and $\| \tilde{R}(\cdot) \|$, and give specific rates of convergence in terms of the primitives of the setting like the underlying smoothness or sparsity assumptions and the sample size.
+Furthermore, Proposition \ref{prop: oracle result for learning, outcome regression bounds} can be applied in settings where nuisance functions satisfy additional smoothness or sparsity conditions, and for particular choices of the second-stage regression estimator and nuisance function estimators.
+Known results on mean-squared error convergence rates of nonparametric regression procedures can then be used to characterize $\|\widehat{\overline{\mu}}_{oracle}(\cdot) - \overline{\mu}^*(\cdot) \|$ and $\| \tilde{R}(\cdot) \|$, yielding specific rates of convergence in terms of primitives such as underlying smoothness assumptions and sample size.
+This follows in the spirit of recent work on optimal estimation of heterogeneous treatment effects \citep[][]{Kennedy(22)-towardsoptimal, KennedyEtAl(23)-Minimax}.